dizmo/Accordion/README.md

 }.bind(this);
 ```

-By combining the event handlers with listed and/or unlisted panels you are able
+By combining the event handlers with listed and/or unlisted panels the accordion
-to create some very interesting dizmos based on the `daccordion(..)` feature.
+allows you to create some very interesting dizmos.